sajjadGG/book-python/pandas/dataframe/join.rst

     # 2   3    Ivanovic
     # 3   4       Lewis

-Join DataFrames using their indexes.:
+Join DataFrames using their indexes:

 .. code-block:: python